-‘RHOA’ Star Kenya Moore Claims NeNe Leakes Was Parading Her Alleged Affair AroundBefore It Was Revealed
+‘RHOA’ Star Kenya Moore Claims NeNe Leakes Was Parading Her Alleged Affair Around Before It Was Revealed

 After learning of Moore’s interview, Leakes’ rep provided a statement.
 They called Moore’s claims “disturbing” and pointed out that she’s not personal friends with Leakes.
 While they started off as friends on RHOA, Moore and Leakes haven’t been on speaking terms outside of the show, and Leakes felt that Moore wouldn’t know anything regarding her marital life other than what she’s stated on the series.

 Leakes married Gregg back in 1997.
 The couple briefly split in 2011 but remarried in 2013.
-They share one son together- Brentt, 21.
+They share one son together — Brentt, 21.